SRI-CSL/arsenal-base/regexp/generate-reformulate/docker/README.md

-# Effigy-grammar docker files
+# Regex-grammar docker files

 This directory contains three subdirectories, containing files necessary to build the following module:

 - `builder` A shared builder image, that compiles the OCaml binaries
-- `generator` Training data generator
-- `service` Grammar service
+- `reformulator` Grammar service

 To build and deploy the builder image, use the scripts in the `builder` directory.
 This needs to be rebuilt whenever the dependencies have changed.